wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

     This `sendCrossChainDeposit` function is where the actual token transfer happens.
 It sends the tokens to the recipient on the target chain using the Wormhole protocol.

+Here’s a breakdown of what happens in each step:

+1. **Cost calculation** - the function starts by calculating the cost of the cross-chain transfer using `quoteCrossChainDeposit`(targetChain).
+This cost includes both the delivery fee and the Wormhole message fee.
+The `sendCrossChainDeposit` function then checks that the user has sent the correct amount of Ether to cover this cost (`msg.value`)

+2. **Token transfer to contract** - the next step is to transfer the specified amount of tokens from the user to the contract itself using `IERC-20(token).transferFrom(msg.sender, address(this), amount)`.
+This ensures that the contract has custody of the tokens before initiating the cross-chain transfer

+3. **Payload encoding** - The recipient's address on the target chain is encoded into a payload using `abi.encode(recipient)`.
+This payload will be sent along with the token transfer, so the target contract knows who should receive the tokens on the destination chain

+4. **Cross-chain transfer** - the `sendTokenWithPayloadToEvm` function is called to initiate the cross-chain token transfer.
+This function:
+    - Specifies the `targetChain` (the Wormhole chain ID of the destination blockchain).
+    - Sends the `targetReceiver` contract address on the target chain that will receive the tokens.
+    - Attaches the payload containing the recipient's address.
+    - Sets the `GAS_LIMIT` for the transaction.
+    - Passes the token `address` and `amount` to transfer.

+    This triggers the Wormhole protocol to handle the cross-chain messaging and token transfer, ensuring the tokens and payload reach the correct destination on the target chain.

 You can find the complete code for the `CrossChainSender.sol` below.

 ??? code "MessageSender.sol"